 The “default” decision to stay in academia after obtaining a PhD is often influenced by a myriad of factors, with one significant consideration being the natural and very human inertia of sticking with what is already familiar and known.
 As a result, many PhD students are not fully aware of the vast opportunities that exist beyond the confines of academia.
 For many, it is quite a challenge looking for a professional career elsewhere.
 Fortunately, I recognized the potential for growth and success outside the university, and made a conscious decision to explore my options beyond its gates.

 Contrary to what is believed, academic freedom is not a holy grail for PhD students, researchers, and professors.
 As a PhD student, your supervisor essentially functions as your manager, overseeing your work and progress through regular meetings and updates, just like any other job.
 For many PhD students, this dependence on the criteria of their supervisor can be stifling, as the fruits of their hard labor often rest squarely in their hands.
 Furthermore, even supervisors themselves are under constant pressure of producing a certain number of publications within their field every year, especially if they are young.
 For supervisors, research is a means to an end, and the end is often recognition and tenure.
-For PhD students, to be the smallest fish in the food chain can create a lot of tension and additional stress due to heavy workloads and multiple sources of mental pressure.
+For PhD students, to be the smallest fish in the food chain can create a lot of tensions and additional stress due to heavy workloads and multiple sources of mental pressure.

 I also observe that the impact of a PhD student’s work can be quite limited sometimes due to the solitary nature of conducting independent research.2 This lack of human collaboration can hinder the scope and impact of students’ work.
 In an industry setting, however, you could have the opportunity to work with diverse people and contribute to projects with a much broader impact (if being in the right place, of course).
 This prospect of having a good work-life balance without the stress of research ultimately solidified my decision of transitioning from academia to a career in the industry.